kratos-batteries/kratos-batteries/doc/Design/usecases.md

 3. Classify electrode material for specific battery design.
 - From the selected point in the dataset, classify the electrode material

+4. A simple and easy to use software to navigate through the Materials Project Database